Crosses and Crucifixes

 Nance Lopez.
 New Mexican Artist Lopez and her family are dedicated practitioners of the sacred folk art traditions of the American Southwest.
 Her husband, Roman Jose Lopez, is a noted painter of santos (images of the saints), and their four children have exhibited religious artwork at the annual Spanish Colonial Market in Santa Fe.
 Lopez, herself, works in mixed media in a more eclectic, contemporary style.
 Her syncretistic cross with its central image of Warner Sallman’s famous Head of Cross is embellished with a talisman of the Buddha, a prehistoric fertility totem, a pre-Columbian head, coins with Arabic and Chinese script, and a medallion, inscribed with the Lord’s Prayer.

 Catherine Partain: Making crosses is the life mission of this assemblage artist from Birmingham, Alabama.
 Partain was coming to terms with a difficult divorce, seeking a new direction in life, when she awoke one night in the fall of 2008 and sensed a call from God to create crosses.
 She put together her first piece from odds and ends of broken furniture.
 Then, with the help of a metal-working friend, Partain learned how to weld together crosses from rusted railroad spikes.
 When her friend died suddenly, she found giving the pieces to his friends and family brought consolation and inner healing.
 Since then, Partain has created over 500 crosses out of everything from seashells and wood to stained glass shards and cable wire.
-She uses only scrap and found objects.
 “I use scrap because that’s how God uses us,” says Partain.
 “God sees beauty in the rusted out, useless junk we hold inside of us.”
 The Author of Salvation Cross in the Sacred Art Pilgrim Collection has special meaning for the Alabama artist.
 She assembled it from a bench leg and bits of ornamental ironwork salvaged from her grandparents' home, destroyed in the April 2011 outbreak of tornadoes across the American South.
-For Partain, the cross is a sign of God’s unconditional love and symbolizes “victory over all the defeats we have suffered.”
+The central support of her Exalted Be My Savior Crucifix is an old prison bar, found behind a Birmingham glass shop.
+The jails of this Southern city played a grim role in the African-American Civil Rights Movement of the !960s.
+Martin Luther King, Jr. wrote his famous Letter from Birmingham Jail, while kept behind bars like this one for organizing non-violent protests against racial segregation in April 1963.
+One month later, city jails were filled to overflowing with school children who marched in support of civil rights, an event now known as the Children‘s Crusade.
+Partain's prison bar crucifix has a direct connection to these events of a half-century ago.
+“Exalt comes from the Latin word, 'to lift up'" explains Partain “Just as Christ walked before Martin Luther King and the Children Crusaders as their surest way to freedom, his exultation on the Cross meant their exaltation, their lifting up out of despair, and freedom for future generations.”

 Missionary Mary Proctor.
 A Self-Taught Artist, Proctor was a flea market junk dealer in Northern Florida, when a family tragedy moved her to make art.
 As she was struggling to come to terms with the deaths of her grandmother, aunt and uncle in a trailer fire, she received a vision from God and the call to create holy, healing art pieces.
 Proctor began painting images on doors from her junkyard and now crafts assembled works out of various collectibles.
 In The Cross, Jesus’ loin cloth is bejeweled with baubles, bangles and beads, attached to a wood panel with hot glue, and sprayed with gold paint.
 Mary sees art-making as her life ministry and signs all her creations with “Missionary Mary Proctor.”